FixMyBerlin/fixmy.platform/README.md

     $ python manage.py importreports /tmp/reports.json

 This command requires a shape file in a format that allows GeoDjango to detect the geometry type.
 GeoJSON is such a format, KML is not.
 All geometries must be Points.

+For json file endings, field names available are guessed from the first feature in the source file.
+Only these properties are then imported.
+If the property `id` is available, existing reports with matching IDs are updated, if that property is not available, new reports are created.

+Caveats:

+- The `fee_acceptable` field can currently not be imported.
+- User likes can not be imported

 Imported properties:

-* address (text)
+- address (text)
-* subject (text, currently only BIKE_STANDS)
+- created_date (ISO 8601 with time zone)
-* description (text, limited to 1000 characters)
+- description (text, limited to 1000 characters)
+- id (integer)
-* number (integer)
+- number (integer)
+- subject (text, currently only BIKE_STANDS)
+- status_reason (text)
+- status (text)
+  - new
+  - verification
+  - accepted
+  - rejected
+  - done

+### exportreports

+Export reports about bike stands in either CSV or GeoJSON format

+    $ python manage.py exportreports --format geojson /tmp/reports.json

+Notes:

+- Likes are exported as an aggregate count
+- Report creation date is exported as an ISO 8601 formatted datetime string
+- CSV export uses some localized (German) table headers

 ### importsectiondetails